Project-HAMi/HAMi/README.md

 After configure those optional arguments, you can enable the vGPU support by following command:

 ```
-$ helm install vgpu vgpu
+$ helm install vgpu vgpu -n kube-system
 ```

 You can verify your install by following command:

 ```
-$ kubectl get pods
+$ kubectl get pods -n kube-system
 ```

-If the following two pods `vgpu-device-plugin` and `vgpu-scheduler` are in running state, then your installation is successful.
+If the following two pods `vgpu-device-plugin` and `vgpu-scheduler` are in *Running* state, then your installation is successful.

 ### Running GPU Jobs